 MARCH/APRIL 2017 [exclusive] press release. (didn't go to print, but here it is)

 Abergavenny Community Centre is delighted to announce that its Community Kitchen is now open (for business).

 A fully functioning 'Community Kitchen' that complies with current health and food standards has long been one of the main goals of the Abergavenny Community Centre, said Centre Manager Marion Pearse.
 "A few months ago, we put out a kitchen 'SOS' which was greeted with a remarkable response.
-Last June we started to raise funds and by January we had enough money to make a start on the refit and refurbishment, but about a fortnight later, the Centre was the beneficiary of a significant private donation which allowed us to reconsider our approach and move forward with our plans.
-More good news followed, when we learned that the application we had made to the Bryn-y-Cwm Area Committee had been successful.
+Last June we started to raise funds and by January we had enough money to make a start on the refit and refurbishment, but about a fortnight later, the Centre was the beneficiary of a significant private donation which allowed us to reconsider our minimalist approach.
+Further good news was to follow when we found out that the application we had made to the Bryn-y-Cwm Area Committee had been successful.
 The injection of capital led to a whirlwind of activity in which volunteers and businesses were quick to respond.
 The renovation took a little under six weeks, and in that time the space has been transformed.
-We are extremely grateful to the many friends and supporters - our volunteer workforce - who gave their time freely (in the region of 700 combined hours) to make this possible."
+We are extremely grateful to the many friends and supporters - the helpers and volunteer workforce - who gave their time freely (in the region of 700 combined hours) to make this possible."

 Marion was keen to point out how valuable support was also received from the local business community.
 "The 'Community Champion' of a local store ensured that all the special ‘Welsh touches’ were provided at no cost to the Centre" she said "and Robert Price donated paint, brushes and rollers and Mirage gave us a beneficial deal on tiles.
 Everyone came together and it made a big difference".